ynput/OpenPype/website/docs/artist_ftrack.md

 **2. possibility - Ftrack URL is not set or is not right**
 - Check **Ftrack URL** value in *Ftrack login* window
 - Inform your administrator if URL is incorrect and launch OpenPype again when administrator fix it
-- The Ftrack URL can be changed in OpenPype Settings → System → Modules → Ftrack

 **3. possibility - Ftrack Web app can't be reached the way OpenPype use it**
 - Enter your **Username** and [API key](#where-to-find-api-key) in *Ftrack login* window and press **Login** button